huhumt/vimrc_huhumt/README.md

 INSTALLATION
-1. change auto_install.sh to excuteble by "chmod 755 auto_install.sh"
-2. run script by "./auto_install.sh"
+1. run script by "./auto_install.sh"
-3. enter into vim and install plugins by ":PlugInstall"
+2. enter into vim and install plugins by ":PlugInstall"
-4. all okay, enjoy your new vim
+3. all okay, enjoy your new vim